Black Lotus (Magic: The Gathering)

 Black Lotus is a card in the collectible card game Magic: The Gathering.
-Wizards of the Coast published the card in the earliest editions of the game, and it has become one of the game's most valuable collectible cards.
+Wizards of the Coast published the card in the earliest editions of the game.
+It is one of the game's most valuable collectible cards.

 In game, the card allows the player to sacrifice the card when it is in play to generate three mana—game resources used to cast spells (play cards from the hand).
 Because it provides mana so quickly, it allows the player to cast spells earlier than their opponent, thus providing an advantage to the player.
 For this reason, it is one of the Power Nine, which are considered the most powerful cards in the game's history.

 Most competitive formats ban the card.
 Its power, limited print and distribution have made it one of the most valuable Magic cards.
 In the early 2020s, two copies of the card were sold for approximately $500,000 each.
 An Alpha CGC 10 Black Lotus sold in 2024 for $3,000,000.

 History and design

 Christopher Rush illustrated the card's art.
 Black Lotus was printed for the earliest core sets of Magic: The Gathering, the Limited Edition Alpha and Beta sets, and the Unlimited set, which were all released in 1993.
 The Alpha and Beta editions had black borders, and the Unlimited edition had white borders.
 The Black Lotus is an artifact card that players can put into play for free, since it requires zero mana to cast.
 Players can sacrifice (discard it from play) to add three mana of one color to their mana pool.
 Since a deck may contain four copies of any non-land card, a player could have four Black Lotus cards in their deck, providing a significant advantage in the early stages of the game.

 Individual cards are often referred to by the print release, such as Alpha Black Lotus.
 Approximately 1,100 Black Lotus cards were printed for Alpha, 3,300 for Beta, and over 18,000 for Unlimited.
 In addition to the original, tournament-playable printings of Black Lotus, there are a few other promotional versions produced by Wizards of the Coast, that are not permitted in tournament play.
 These include artist proofs, Collectors' Edition cards, and oversized versions.

 The card is banned from most competitive Magic formats owing to its power and relative scarcity.
-The only competitive setting in which it is not banned is the "Vintage" format, where only one copy of the card is allowed instead of the usual four.
+The only competitive setting in which it is not banned is the Vintage format, where only one copy of the card is allowed instead of the usual four.
 The card was omitted from Revised Edition, the core set that followed Unlimited, as were all other Power Nine cards, and none have been published in any subsequent set.